bhaktithakkar20/AutoHero/README.md

 # POC for AutoHero Search Module Test.

 ### Demo Video :
 Please find the end to end demonstration of the POC in the repository itself.
-You can find it with name
+You can find it in the **demo** folder named

 ``` AutoHero POC walkthrough ```